-“Sonnet 73” is a poignant sonnet for anyone who has sensed time passing by too quickly, and the need to hang on to youth, life, and experiences much more tightly.
-This sonnet uses winter, night, and a dying fire as metaphors for the inevitable approach of Death.
+“Sonnet 73” is a poignant sonnet for anyone who has sensed time passing too quickly, and the need to hang on to youth and experiences.
+It uses winter, night, and a dying fire as metaphors for the inevitable approach of Death.
 This sonnet is excellent to use for literary elements, TP-CASTT analysis, and for a student to connect their own experience of time passing by too quickly.
-While old age and death may seem far away for our students, the final activity will help them understand exactly what Shakespeare is trying to say to his readers.

 William Shakespeare Sonnets - Shakespeare Sonnet 73 TPCASTT Analysis